Studying abroad / incoming

 Financing

-There are different types of funding available, but not all of them can be combined.
-Students studying or doing an internship as part of an international mobility program can obtain information from their BRI or by consulting the following page:
+There are various types of financial aid available, but not all of them can be combined.
+Students studying or participating in an internship as part of an international exchange program can obtain information from their International Relations Office (BRI) or by visiting the following page:

-Moving abroad requires careful preparation well in advance, particularly in terms of finances.
+A study abroad program requires planning well in advance, particularly in terms of finances.

-Transportation, accommodation, administrative procedures, etc. are the responsibility of exchange students.
+Expenses related to transportation, housing, and administrative procedures are the responsibility of exchange students.

 Internships

-If you wish to do an internship abroad, you must complete several steps:
+If you want to do an internship abroad, there are several steps you need to take:

-- Check with your school to ensure that this internship is feasible.
+- Check with your school to see if this internship is feasible

 - Obtain an internship agreement